fxaps/XMPie-WSDL-Wrapper/README.md

 ```

 Make sure you load the right vesion of RequestMaker and ServiceMaker for your installation of uProduce and uStore.
-Also, if you need to query the uProduce and uStore API's in the same page, don't forget to alias the namespaces.
+If you need to query the uProduce and uStore Web Services on the same page, don't forget to alias the namespaces.

 ```php
 <?php